I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 - See historic pre-earthquake architecture at The Flood Building and The Westin St. Francis Hotel.

 SoMa is one of the best places to stay in San Francisco on a budget.
-That said, you can find apartments in Richmond, Sunset, and other outskirt neighborhoods as well!
-SoMa, however, has more hotel and hostel options.
+That said, you can find cheaper apartments in Richmond, Sunset, and the other outskirt neighborhoods as well!
+SoMa, however, has more hotel and hostel options and is also super close to places like the financial district.

-South of Market, usually abbreviated to SoMa, is a hip and happening neighbourhood close to Union Square.
+South of Market, usually abbreviated to SoMa, is a hip and happening neighborhood close to Union Square and San Francisco City Hall.
 The area has been through its fair share of ups and downs but is flourishing today.

-Trendy and diverse, the large neighbourhood is home to a variety of attractions and leisure options.
-It is also one of the cheapest places to stay in San Francisco.
+Trendy and diverse, the large neighborhood is home to a variety of attractions and leisure options.
+It is also one of the cheapest places to stay in San Francisco, which makes it a great base for those backpacking in the city.

 - Sink a few bears at ThirstyBear Brewing Company or 21st Amendment.